JChristensen/mini1284/ReadMe.md

 # The Mighty Mini 1284P v1.1#

 A minimal breadboard-friendly design for the ATmega1284P MCU, named after [maniacbug's "mighty-1284p" Arduino core](http://goo.gl/iBJMnJ), in recognition of his contribution to the Arduino community.
+It has all necessary support components, ICSP and FTDI headers, and all GPIO pins are brought out to headers.

 v1.1 differs from v1.0 only in that a different crystal and different value loading capacitors are used.